-The anus is made up of sensitive skin wrapped around two layers of muscles that form a ‘sphincter’ – a closure to the intestines that allows people to control functions such as passing stool (poo) and gases (farts), and to reabsorb moisture from digested foods.
+The anus is made up of sensitive skin wrapped around two layers of muscles that form a ‘sphincter’ – a closure to the intestines that allows people to control functions such as passing stools (poo) and gases (farts), and to reabsorb moisture from digested foods.
 Therefore, it can be distressing when problems with normal anal functions occur.

 Dietary issues, digestive problems, sexual activity and genetic and environmental factors all play a role in anal health.